-Is it worth it to visit Amsterdam in winter?
+Is it worth visiting Amsterdam in the winter?
 A lot of people wonder if the weather will be too cold or if there are things to do in the winter.
 To answer that, yes, there are many things you can do in the city, even during winter!

-This guest post was brought to you by Ask the Dutch Guy, your go-to guide when it comes to The Netherlands.
+This guest post was brought to you by Ask the Dutch Guy, your go-to guide for The Netherlands.
 The goal of Ask The Dutch Guy is to showcase the beauty of The Netherlands and to inspire others to explore the country – follow him on Facebook and Instagram for more Netherlands info!

 Are you wondering whether it’s worth to visit Amsterdam in winter?
 The answer is YES!
 There are many unique events you can enjoy in the coldest months, along with winter activities that can last for a whole season.